Live By Night ***Batman goes Gangster

 Where Live By Night some what disappoints is after the riveting paced first 40 minutes (which is pretty much 80% of the film's trailer) it does seem almost like the film drops down a gear and stays there for the majority.
 The action is stylised and brutal fitting the genre but without the action evenly dispersed it does at some points feel to drag.

+However the audience is rewarded with a climatic shoot out which despite not being epic is certainly welcome.
+That pretty much sums up the film really.
 Live by Night is brought to life with a talented cast, production design and genre appreciating director but with a script that doesn't quite hit the nose in many respects

 the film falls quite short of being elevated anywhere near the hall of greatness.